-PA is a data-driven process that addresses complex phenomena, translating them into large datasets, as it points to connections within the universe of information to analytically visualize not merely coincidental convergence.
-For this reason, this analytical tool can be particularly useful for studying complex phenomena, such as human rights violations.
+PA is a data-driven process addressing complex phenomena translated into large datasets, since it points to connections within the universe of information to analytically visualize not merely coincidental convergence.
+For this reason, this analytical tool can be particularly useful for the study of complex phenomena such as human rights violations.